A horse is a horse of course but some have stripes and are dangerous!

 But back to zebras.
 Eurasian horses, I would imagine, had the same nasty attitude as wild zebras long ago, but maybe in Africa there was not the equivalent of a horse whisperer to quieten them down and bear loads.
 Or maybe African populations had no need to domesticate any African wildlife in the past?
 They brought their own domestic animals with them after all?
 But while invaded by foreign species, the wildlife is fighting back with many versions of germ warfare…

 Tsetse flies have been called the best friends of wildlife by keeping wide zones open for wildlife – cattle would die like flies if they entered the fly zones as the tsetse communicates trypanosomiasis.
-This is well known, see our blog on this subject.
+This is well known.
 Less well known is the way zebras not only fought against being domesticated, but also used their germ warfare (unknowingly of course) in terms of African horse sickness.

 Since the first State Veterinarian only arrived in South Africa in 1876 (and also did not know what to do about horse sickness), some highly fanciful cures were proposed.
 One farmer said he had had success by hanging an infected horse from a beam by its hind legs for a few minutes three times a day.
 Others proposed dosing the horses with methylated spirits, Cape brandy, whiskey, strong coffee, and giving subcutaneous injections of camphor dissolved in wine.
 The disease was thought to be caused by heavy dew, spiders and cobwebs in the grass, a poisonous atmosphere.
 Horses were advised to be stabled at night in smoky enclosures, kept away from low-lying areas and stagnant pools, rubbed all over with a mixture of garlic, aloe, and turpentine… but until a reasonably effective series of vaccines was discovered much later, horses and large parts of Africa did not mix.